cauliemac/AboutMe/README.md

 - 💞️ I’m looking to collaborate on: life
 - 📫 How to reach me: @cauliemac most places

+- Sometimes this coding gets very hard.
+- And giving up and herding alpaca's seeems like a better alternative

 <!---
-cauliemac/cauliemac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+cauliemac/AboutMe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->